farmOS/farmOS-map/README.md

 One of the benefits of allowing behaviors to be added to a map when it is created is that it allows other applications to modify maps in a modular way.
-In farmOS/Drupal, for example, maps can be built in a contextually-aware way, enabling/disabling features (eg: drawing controls) depending on where the map is being used in the UI.
-This can be accomplished simply by adding behavior JavaScript files to pages via hooks in farmOS/Drupal modules.
+In nfa/Drupal, for example, maps can be built in a contextually-aware way, enabling/disabling features (eg: drawing controls) depending on where the map is being used in the UI.
+This can be accomplished simply by adding behavior JavaScript files to pages via hooks in nfa/Drupal modules.

-It can also be used for quick testing of the farmOS-map library.
-Simply create a behavior JavaScript file in the `examples/simple-html-consumer/static` directory, include it after `farmOS-map.js` in `static/index.html`, and run `npm run dev` to see your behavior in the development server.
+It can also be used for quick testing of the nfa-map library.
+Simply create a behavior JavaScript file in the `examples/simple-html-consumer/static` directory, include it after `nfa-map.js` in `static/index.html`, and run `npm run dev` to see your behavior in the development server.

-Behaviors that are added to `farmOS.map.behaviors` can also have an optional `weight` property.
+Behaviors that are added to `nfa.map.behaviors` can also have an optional `weight` property.
 This weight will be used to sort them before they are attached to the map instance.
 Lighter weighted behaviors will be attached before heavier ones.